-It was the Hittites who founded Ankara around 1200 BC, naming it Ankuwash.
-Under them the town prospered due to its position on the royal road running from Sardis to their capital at Hattuşa.
-The Hittites were succeeded by the Phrygians, who called the city Ankyra (and left a significant reminder of their presence in the shape of a huge necropolis uncovered near the train station in 1925), and they, in turn, by the Lydians and the Persians.
-Alexander the Great passed through on his way east, while in the third century BC invading Galatians (Gauls) held sway for a while, renaming the city Galatia.
+After the Hittites founded Ankara around 1200 BC, naming it Ankuwash, the town prospered due to its position on the royal road running from Sardis to their capital at Hattuşa.
+Their successors, the Phrygians, called the city Ankyra, and left behind a huge necropolis that was uncovered near the train station in 1925.
+They, in turn, were followed by the Lydians and the Persians.
+Alexander the Great passed through on his way east, while in the third century BC invading Galatians (Gauls) held sway for a while.

-By the beginning of the first century BC the Romans had made substantial inroads into Asia Minor.
+By the start of the first century BC, the Romans had made substantial inroads into Asia Minor.
 In 24 BC Ankara was officially absorbed into the empire under Augustus and renamed Sebaste (Greek for Augustus).
 The city thrived under the Romans, but the later Byzantine era ushered in a period of decline.
-Arabs, Persians, Crusaders and Mongols stormed the city en route to greater prizes, but only the Selçuks were to settle, taking control of the city in 1071.
-By 1361 Ankara had been incorporated into the burgeoning Ottoman state and went into something of a decline, with only its famous wool to prevent it from disappearing altogether.
+Arabs, Persians, Crusaders and Mongols stormed the city en route to greater prizes, but only the Selçuks were to settle, taking control in 1071.
+By 1361 Ankara had been incorporated into the burgeoning Ottoman state and went into another decline; only its famous wool stopped it disappearing altogether.

-After Atatürk’s final victory, Ankara was made the official capital of the Turkish Republic.
-However, at this time the city was little more than a backward provincial centre; Turkey’s vociferous pro-İstanbul lobby was dismayed by the choice of Ankara as capital and many foreign governments also baulked at the idea of establishing embassies here.
-Gradually, however, the lure of free land for the building of embassies lured in the diplomatic corps.
-People were drawn to Ankara from the Anatolian countryside in search of work and a higher standard of living, the city’s population soon swelled from 30,000 to around four million.Read More
+After Atatürk’s final victory, and despite being little more than a backward provincial centre, Ankara was made the official capital of the Turkish Republic.
+Turkey’s vociferous pro-İstanbul lobby was dismayed by the choice of capital, and many foreign governments also baulked at the idea of establishing embassies here.
+People were drawn to Ankara from the Anatolian countryside in search of work and a higher standard of living, and the city’s population of 30,000 swiftly swelled.Read More

 Museum of Anatolian Civilizations